 If your child has a congenital heart defect, you’ll naturally have a lot of questions and concerns.
 But try to remember that many children grow up with these conditions and live long, normal lives.

-You may have to make some adjustments throughout his life because of his heart problem, like seeing a cardiologist, or heart doctor, regularly.
+You may have to make some adjustments throughout their life because of their heart problem, like seeing a cardiologist, or heart doctor, regularly.
 But doctors can often repair issues early on.

 Your child might also need to take daily heart medications.
 There are a variety of medicines, and you and your doctor should discuss what’s best.